Changissnz/nu_merchant_principal/README.md

 using the information already possessed.
-Setting the past as the conservative force (the "axis") for relativistic understanding of present-time costs is not as grounded in certainy as those appreciative of the past may hope to be.
+Setting the past as the conservative force (the "axis") for relativistic understanding of present-time costs is not as grounded in certainty as those appreciative of the past may hope to be.

 What is the future in terms of cost?
 With no regards